wesleyalcoforado/cors-container/README.md

 I suggest implementing proper CORS headers on your resources and using this for development purposes only.

+#### Relative URL rewriting

+cors-container can rewrite relative URLs to full URLs within the content you have proxied, for example: If we wish to proxy `http://blog.jacob.uk.com` and cors-container is runinnng on `http://localhost:3000/` our request URL would be `http://localhost:3000/http://blog.jacob.uk.com`.

+cors-container will then rewrite any relative URLs, for example `<a href="/my-blog-post">` would be modified to `<a href="http://localhost:3000/http://blog.jacob.uk.com/my-blog-post">` in the proxied response.

+This can be useful if you wish to be able to follow links and also pull them through the proxy.
+This is not enabled by default as this option mutates the origional response body.

+Set `rewrite-urls` in the request header to cors-cotainer if you want relative URLs rewriting.

 #### Deploying

 ##### Docker(hub)